 With so many flat irons available, choosing the perfect flat iron for you can be overwhelming.
 With so many different opinions, which features really are important?
-And what might damage your hair?
+And how do you protect your hair from damage?

 Our ultimate buying guide will make sure you get the features you need.
 Check out our flat iron reviews for more information on different brands and models.

 The plate width size of the flat iron you should be buying depends on how long and how thick your hair is.

 If you have voluminous, long and curly hair, a wider plate is more suitable for you.
 The best wider flat iron plates are 1 inch to 1 ½ inch flat irons.
 Wider plates will allow you to do more hair in one go, speeding up the overall process.
 But be careful buying a flat iron that is too wide (2inch or more).
 It might straighten faster, but the risk of overheating your type 4 hair and damaging it is just not worth it.

 If you have uber short hair, however, you might want to buy one with a narrower plate.
 The smallest is typically 1/2″, but there are some 3/4″ flat irons too.

 The narrower the plate is, the more likely it will get to the hard to reach or hard to handle sections of your hair.
 So a ½ inch plated flat iron would be ideal for a pixie cut.

 The best flat iron plate size also varies with the texture of your hair.
 Narrow plates are more suitable for fine hair.
 Wider plates are good for thick and coarse hair, and especially long hair as the wider plates hold more heat so it lasts all the way to the ends.

 So know you know why I have more than one Flat Iron!